jayway/cljwordgraph/INTRODUCTION.md

     "x is 3, y is 4, p is [3 4]"

 Not only vectors can be destructured, but also maps or any sequences of known or unknown (or even infinite) length.
-However, destructuring a simple vector of pairs is enough for now.

 ## Namespaces